Avoid Global Variables with query string parameters

 /* You can also do this instead of viewurl: %response.redirectURL(&url) */

-Then in the target component what you need to do is look for that parameters.
+Then in the target component what you need to do is look for those parameters.

 &source = %request.getParameter("SOURCE");